alyishere/portfolio_risk_management/README.md

 # portfolio_risk_management

-Please edit ticker, weight, and initial investment in US_EQUITY_INI_PORTFOLIO.py file to generate portfolio.
-(Alternative: edit US_EQUITY_input.csv manually.)
+Please edit ticker, weight/share, and initial investment in ini.json file to generate portfolio.

-Run service to generate VAR data (VCA and HSA are available at the moment).
+Run service to generate VAR/CVAR data.

-1 day to 2 week VAR at 95, 99, 99.1 confidence level will be saved as charts (e.g. VAR(XXX).jpg).
+1 day to 2 week VAR/CVAR at 95, 99, 99.1 confidence level will be printed out as a table.

 Folder "normality check charts" will have charts for individual stocks in the portfolio to check whether they were normally distributed.

 TO DO:

-1. Use json file as input
+1. Use json file as input (Completed)

-2. Implement other VAR methods (complete monte carlo and variants of HS)
+2. Implement other VAR methods

-3. Work on CVAR, ES, etc.
+3. Work on CVAR, ES, etc. (Need to double check)

 4. Add portfolio optimization